webdriverio/webdriverio/website/docs/Record.md

 Next step, click on _"Replay"_ to check if the recording was successful and does what you wanted to do.
 If everything is ok, click on the [export](https://developer.chrome.com/docs/devtools/recorder/reference/#recorder-extension) icon and select _"Export as a WebdriverIO Test Script"_:

+The _"Export as a WebdriverIO Test Script"_ option only available if you install the [WebdriverIO Chrome Recorder](https://chrome.google.com/webstore/detail/webdriverio-chrome-record/pllimkccefnbmghgcikpjkmmcadeddfn) extension.

 ![Chrome DevTools Recorder](/img/recorder/export.gif)

 That's it!